All About Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 When couples come to their first Emotionally Focused Couples Therapy session, they may bring with them a range of emotions: Fear that therapy won’t help, pain and hurt from arguing and/or great disconnection and a concern that the therapist won’t understand their unique situation.
-In our Denver couples therapy practice, we see this often and want to help ease a bit of the confusion about this type of couples therapy and how it can help.
+In my Denver couples therapy practice, I see this often and want to help ease a bit of the confusion about this type of couples therapy and how it can help.

 - What to expect when you come for help